rdammkoehler/DockerKata/10_exec_in_container.md

 ## Overview

-In this exeercise we will start a container and execute the `ps` command on the running container and then stop the container.
+In this exercise, we will start a container and execute the `ps` command on the running container and then stop the container.

 ## Kata Steps